G3N3SYS1/Label_Studio_ML_Backend/README.md

-# Under Vehicle Auto Annotator for 5 Landmark Features (UVAA)
+# Label Studio ML Backend & Docker Container Builder

-UVAA is a repository responsible for the creation and deployment of containers containing self-trained model with the aim of doing auto annotation with respect to the trained classes inside Label Studio.
+This is a repository responsible for the creation and deployment of containers containing self-trained model with the aim of doing auto annotation with respect to the trained classes inside Label Studio.

 ## How it works?
 1. The User must have at least 1 model.pt file before running this repository.